Safest Cryptocurrency Exchanges In 2022

 What is cold storage?

-Similar to the concept of a cold (offline) wallet, cold storages store most of the funds belonging to the exchange in offline devices, isolated from any kind of public access.
+Similar to the concept of a cold (offline) wallet, cold storage store most of the funds belonging to the exchange in offline devices, isolated from any kind of public access.
 These physical locations are confidential and are sometimes heavily guarded.

 The offline nature of these storages lends to it an added layer of security and complexity, as the only way to access the funds in cold storage is via manual authentication.
 Hacking into cold storage is near impossible.